SonuAdhikari/sonuadhikari/README.md

 ### Hi there.

 I am Sonu Adhikari.
-I am currently studying Data Science and Artificial Intelligence at Asian Institute of Technology, Thailand.
+I am currently pursuing my masters in Data Science and Artificial Intelligence at Asian Institute of Technology, Thailand.

 I have completed my Bachelor's degree in Computer Engineering from Tribhuvan University,Nepal.